Arthur Tafoya: Biography

 Arthur Tafoya was born on March 2, 1933, in Alameda, New Mexico.
-He was ordained to the priesthood by Archbishop Edwin Byrne for the Archdiocese of Santa Fe on May 12, 1962.
+He was ordained to the priesthood in Saint Francis Cathedral in Santa Fe, New Mexico, by Archbishop Edwin Byrne for the Archdiocese of Santa Fe on May 12, 1962.

 Bishop of Pueblo

-On July 1, 1980, Tafoya was appointed the third bishop of the Diocese of Pueblo by Pope John Paul II.
-He received his episcopal consecration on September 10, 1980, from Archbishop James Casey, with Archbishop Robert Sanchez and Bishop Charles Buswell serving as co-consecrators.
+On July 1, 1980, Tafoya was appointed the third bishop of Pueblo by Pope John Paul II.
+He received his episcopal consecration at the Massari Arena in Pueblo, Colorado, on September 10, 1980, from Archbishop James Casey, with Archbishop Robert Sanchez and Bishop Charles Buswell serving as co-consecrators.

 Tafoya was an early critic of the 2003 to 2011 Iraq War, calling it "an unjust war...[that] sets a dangerous precedent and threatens the lives and well-being of people in our nation and world."
 During the 2004 U.S. presidential election, he expressed his opposition to denying communion to Catholic politicians who support abortion rights for women, saying that it was not the only issue voters should consider.

 Retirement

-When Tafoya reached the mandatory retirement age of 75 for bishops, he submitted his letter of resignation as bishop of the Diocese of Pueblo to Benedict XVI.
+When Tafoya reached the mandatory retirement age of 75 for bishops, he submitted his letter of resignation as bishop of Pueblo to Pope Benedict XVI.
 The pope accepted his resignation on October 15, 2009.

 Arthur Tafoya died in Albuquerque, New Mexico, on March 24, 2018, at age 85.